Institutions and Mentorship of Residency Training Programmes

 For each Resident, an ’Ombudsman’ should be appointed to whom the Resident can appeal in cases of disagreement or dissatisfaction regarding any element of the training programme.
 This person must have a knowledge of the Residency Programme but should not be the Programme Director or the Resident Supervisor, and may be the Chair of the Education Committee.

-We are very proud to invite you to the 29th ESVD - ECVD Annual Congress 2017 in Lausanne, Olympic capital, located on the shore of Lake of Geneva in Switzerland.
+We are very proud to invite you to the 31th ESVD - ECVD Annual Congress 2019 in Liverpool.

 Please feel free to contact the ECVD via contactform on the website.
 If you are a pet owner and have questions or seek professional advice regarding your pet, contact a local veterinary.